dxn7335/nm-portfolio-project/README.md

 Dependencies:
+- Backbone.JS (For Routing)
-- Backbone JS (Routing)
+- Underscore.JS
 - JQuery
 - Bootstrap

+Images and content used in template are from different external sources.